Last Updated on February 15, 2025

 - The outskirts of the city

-During the day, El Alto City doesn’t really have safe areas to be in (except for the cable car stations, only inside them, and inside the airport, to which you should go by vehicle).
+During the day, El Alto City doesn’t really have any safe areas (except for *inside* the cable car stations and *inside* the airport, *which you should reach by vehicle*).

-You may have heard about El Alto’s La Ceja, the downtown of this city.
-Well, it’s way more dangerous during the day than in the downtown of La Paz city.
-Also, about the 16 de Julio fair, which is a huge and open market where you can find anything, but many of the things sold there have been stolen.
-It’s very unlikely to see tourists there, so, be really careful if you want to go to this fair, never alone and only in large groups, and with the proper tourist guidance.
+You may have heard of El Alto’s La Ceja, the city’s downtown area.
+It’s significantly more dangerous during the day than the downtown area of La Paz.
+Regarding the 16 de Julio fair, which is a huge, open-air market where you can find almost anything, *many of the items sold there are stolen*.
+It’s very uncommon to see tourists there, so exercise extreme caution if you decide to visit this fair.
+Never go alone, only in large groups, and with the guidance of a reputable tour guide.

-At night, El Alto city is at another level of risk and has life-threatening situations, it’s very, very dangerous anywhere.
-You can become kidnapped, poisoned, stabbed, or even killed, in areas like La Ceja, the 6 de Marzo Av., and the surrounding neighborhoods.
+At night, El Alto City reaches another level of risk, with potentially life-threatening situations.
+It’s extremely dangerous everywhere.
+You could be kidnapped, poisoned, stabbed, or even killed in areas like La Ceja, 6 de Marzo Avenue, and the surrounding neighborhoods.

-On the outskirts of the city, it’s even more dangerous.
-If you are at night in these neighborhoods you have a high chance of not coming back, you just can be killed in these areas, and no one will help you there.
-Also, you’re a higher risk if people realize that you are a tourist.
+On the outskirts of the city, *it’s even more dangerous*.
+If you’re in these neighborhoods at night, there’s a high risk of not returning.
+You could easily be killed in these areas, and no one will help you.
+Furthermore, *your risk is heightened if people realize you are a tourist.*

-You can compare the outskirts of El Alto city, together with La Ceja and nearby areas, with the ghettos that exist in the US, this is the level of risk you are facing in these places.
+You can compare the outskirts of El Alto City, along with La Ceja and nearby areas, to the ghettos that exist in the US; this is the level of risk you face in these places.

-As we have shown through this article, the whole city of La Paz is quite dangerous at night.
-The only neighborhoods where you should feel safe enough at night are San Miguel, Calacoto, Sopocachi, and Miraflores (this last one with more precautions).
-Anywhere else is risky and you need to be careful.
+As we’ve shown throughout this article, the entire city of La Paz is quite dangerous at night.
+The only neighborhoods where you should feel relatively safe at night are San Miguel, Calacoto, Sopocachi, and Miraflores (this last one requiring greater caution).
+Anywhere else is risky, and you need to be careful.

-As we said before, if you think that the center of the city is safe at night, it is not, and it’s pretty dangerous beyond 9:00 p.m.
-Take all the necessary precautions at night in this part of the city.
-The rest of the neighborhoods and areas of La Paz are risky enough that it’s advised for you to never go there at night.
+As we mentioned earlier, if you think the city center is safe at night, it is not.
+It’s quite dangerous after 9:00 p.m.
+Take all necessary precautions at night in this part of the city.
+The remaining neighborhoods and areas of La Paz are risky enough that it’s advisable to avoid them entirely at night.

-Furthermore, El Alto city at night hours is so dangerous that even your life is at risk.
-Nobody is going to help you there.
-Similar risks have red neighborhoods of La Paz, like the Buenos Aires Zone, the Cementerio Zone, and the Villas.
-These places at night can be compared to the ghettos of the US.
+Furthermore, El Alto City during the night is so dangerous that even your life is at risk.
+No one will help you there.
+Similar risks exist in dangerous neighborhoods of La Paz, such as the Buenos Aires Zone, the Cementerio Zone, and the Villas.
+These areas at night can be compared to the ghettos of the US.

 Conclusions:

-In this article about whether La Paz is a safe or dangerous city to be in, you’ve learned that most zones of this city are indeed quite dangerous, but also that there are some very safe neighborhoods where very educated and wealthy people live, also many expats from the first world.
+In this article about whether La Paz is a safe or dangerous city, you’ve learned that most areas of this city are indeed quite dangerous.
+However, there are also some very safe neighborhoods where highly educated and affluent individuals reside, along with many expats from developed countries.
 These neighborhoods are San Miguel, Calacoto, Sopocachi, and to a lesser extent, Miraflores.

-You also have seen that all the hoods that surround San Miguel and Calacoto are also safe enough, but not as safe as these two neighborhoods, and almost all of them are located in the denominated South Zone of la Paz city.
-Other 2 neighborhoods are safe enough, San Jorge and Obrajes.
+You’ve also seen that all the neighborhoods surrounding San Miguel and Calacoto are also relatively safe, though not as safe as these two neighborhoods, and almost all of them are located in the designated South Zone of La Paz.
+Two other neighborhoods, San Jorge and Obrajes, are considered relatively safe.

-After this you saw that, the Central Zone of the city can be considered somewhat safe, mostly during the day, but not at night, when you should always be cautious there, which by the way many tourist places are located.
-You also saw that, at night, the center of the city can be quite dangerous and you should never be outside beyond 9:00 p.m there.
+Furthermore, you’ve learned that the Central Zone of the city can be considered somewhat safe, primarily during the day, but not at night, when you should always exercise caution.
+Many tourist attractions are located there.
+You’ve also seen that at night, the city center can be quite dangerous, and you should never be outside there after 9:00 p.m.

-Finally, you have seen that the rest of the areas and neighborhoods that exist in La Paz City, and the whole of El Alto City, are dangerous during the day, but really dangerous and even life-threatening at night.
-The outskirts, the red zones, and the Villas of both cities have the same risks as ghettos in the US.
-You should never be in these places unless you really know what you’re doing.
+Finally, you’ve learned that the remaining areas and neighborhoods within La Paz City, and the entirety of El Alto City, are dangerous during the day and extremely dangerous, even life-threatening, at night.
+The outskirts, red zones, and Villas of both cities present risks comparable to those of ghettos in the US.
+You should never be in these places unless you have extensive knowledge of the area and know exactly what you’re doing.

-We hope this information has helped you, and if you want to know which are the safest places to live in Bolivia, whether you are a tourist or an expat, with all the details about each place, visit our dedicated guide in the following direction: The safest places to live in Bolivia all you need to know.
-Link.
+We hope this information has been helpful.
+If you’d like to know which are the safest places to live in Bolivia, whether you’re a tourist or an expat, with comprehensive details about each location, please visit our dedicated guide here: [Link].